perry-mitchell/perrymitchell.net/src/posts/2014-12-17-rovaniemi-santas-village/index.md

 layout: post
 title: Rovaniemi & Santa's Village
-excerpt: More to the north of Finland lies the beautiful but chilly town of Rovaniemi, the home of Santa's Vi...
+excerpt: More to the north of Finland lies the beautiful but chilly town of Rovaniemi, the home of Santa's Village.
+The village is a few minutes outside the ce...
+slug: rovaniemi-santas-village
+permalink: article/rovaniemi-santas-village/index.html
 date: 2014-12-17
 updatedDate: 2014-12-17
 tags: